 Here are a few examples of counting the wrong thing on a customer service improvement project.
 The project scope is defined as “Provide World Class Customer Service that Delights the Customer.”

-- A PM measures the performance of team members by counting the number of interviews each person conducts.
+A PM measures the performance of customer service reps by counting the number of interviews each person conducts with customer service managers.
 The team member with the most interviews gets publicly recognized at a status meeting.

-The project managers in these examples counted the activity being performed and got the results they deserved.
-These activities produced high volumes of whatever the PM was counting, even if it contributed very little business value.
-The PM probably didn’t know what business value the project needed to deliver.
+The project managers in these examples counted the activities being performed and got the results they deserved.
+These activities produced high volumes of whatever the PM was counting, even if it contributed little value to the project.
+The PMs probably didn’t know what business value the project needed to deliver.
 So they created assignments that were activities they could identify without much thought.

 Project Team Assignments Example #4: Counting Only Dates

-Another form of counting the wrong thing occurs when the project due date or duration is the only metric.
-Usually, the due date comes from an executive and does not consider the amount of work to be done or the availability of the people to do it.
-Then the due date of each assignment is picked to support the entire project’s date.
-In this situation, the team members have no commitment to their assignments’ dates and they often recognize that the dates are impossible even before work starts.
+Another form of counting the wrong thing occurs when the project due date or duration is the only measurable result.
+The due date usually comes from an executive.
+It doesn’t consider the amount of work required or the availability of the people to do it.
+Next the project manager picks the due date of each assignment to support the entire project’s due date.
+In this situation, the team members have no commitment to their assignments’ dates because they were forced upon them.
+They often recognize that the dates are impossible even before work starts.

-Project sponsors drive much of this “due date behavior” when all they focus on is the due dates of the project as a whole and the team assignments.
-This criticism doesn’t mean that the dates are not important; they are.
+Project sponsors drive much of this “due date behavior” when all they focus on is the due dates of the entire project and the team assignments.
+I don’t mean to imply that the dates are not important; they are.
 But delivering junk by the due date does not make the project a success.
 Unfortunately, most project sponsors are used to to having only dates for tracking the project’s progress.
 Too many project managers don’t report anything else that is measurable.
 Everything else they report is vague, subjective statements.
 So it’s not surprising that sponsors like dates because they are objectively measurable and unambiguous.

 What project managers need to do is to count the right things.
-They need to count the business value the project produces, the date, the cost and the risk(s).
+They need to count the end result (the business value) the project produces, the date, the cost and the risk.
 These techniques take a more time but they yield enormous benefits.
 Let’s see how you do that.